excalibur1234/pacui/README.md

 - `pacli -log`
 - `pacli -ua`

-Only "pacli h" works differently when called from the command line instead of pacli's GUI: "pacli h" will show a very short overview of all available commands.
+Only "pacli h" works differently when called from the command line instead of pacli's UI: "pacli h" will show a very short overview of all available commands.

 ## Help

 ### pacli Help
-Choose the "Help" option within pacli's GUI by entering "11" or "h" or "help" and pressing "ENTER".
+Choose the "Help" option within pacli's UI by entering "11" or "h" or "help" and pressing "ENTER".

 This help page explains a little bit about pacli.
 It also explains every pacli option in detail.
 If you want to look up which commands pacli uses and understand them, this is the right place for you!